-Building on the post-AIMS bursary program supported by IDRC, AIMS expanded its post-graduate opportunities to include the AIMS Industry Initiative through support from DFID.
-The Industry Initiative supports

-AlMS graduates in their transition to the workforce through practical work placements in private sector, academic, non-profit, public and research organisations.
+Building on the post-AIMS bursary program supported by IDRC, AIMS expanded its postgraduate opportunities to include the AIMS Industry Initiative through support from DFID.
+The Industry Initiative supports AIMS graduates in their transition to the workforce through practical work placements in private sector, academic, non-profit, public and research organisations.
 Graduates have the opportunity to apply their skills in mathematical sciences to relevant fields through internships and co-op placements.
-The Industry Initiative is supported at the Centrelevel by Student Development Officers, who serve as a key resource for students, providing career guidance on the transition to the workforce.
+The Industry Initiative is supported at the Centre-level by Student Development Officers, who serve as a key resource for students, providing career guidance on the transition to the workforce.
 The academic program has been revised in light of the Industry Initiative, with new courses introduced aimed at building skills to succeed in the workplace, including communication, team building, CV writing, interviewing, entrepreneurship and leadership skills.
+A total of 117 internships have been offered to AIMS graduates to date across Africa, Canada and Germany and in the fields of IT, academia, research, engineering, finance, and health.
 The DFID-supported AIMS Industry Initiative laid the foundation for AIMS to pursue a pilot Co-op Master's Program, in partnership with the MasterCard Foundation.
 The first Co-op Master's program was launched at AIMS Senegal in 2016 and rolled out to AIMS Rwanda and Cameroon in 2017.
 The Co-op Program focuses on particular streams of mathematical sciences, including big data, computer security, optimization and financial mathematics, and industrial mathematics.
 The curriculum has been modified to include courses in these areas to help build the skills of co-op students and prepare them for their placements.